Judge for 2018 Utah State Poetry Society Contest

 Editor: Wyoming Paintbrush – 2007 WyoPoets Chapbook

-Co-Editor/Co-Owner of Gyroscope Review, a quarterly poetry journal.
+Co-Editor/Co-Owner of Gyroscope Review, a quarterly poetry journal in print, PDF and digital format.
 Gyroscope Review publishes fine contemporary poetry in a variety of forms and themes.
 We welcome both new and established writers.
 For more information on the magazine and submissions, go to the Gyroscope Review website.

 ESSAYS ON POETRY AND WRITING